2023 Best Liberal Arts & Humanities Schools in Indiana

 Full Liberal Arts / Sciences & Humanities at University of Southern Indiana Report

 Indiana University - Purdue University - Indianapolis ranked #7 on this year’s Best Liberal Arts & Humanities Schools in Indiana list.
-Located in the large city of Indianapolis, IUPUI is a public school with a fairly large student population.
+Located in the city of Indianapolis, IUPUI is a public college with a fairly large student population.

 On average, liberal arts / sciences and humanities graduates from IUPUI take out $29,731 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $211.

-Purdue University Fort Wayne came in at #8 in this year’s edition of the Best Liberal Arts & Humanities Schools in Indiana ranking.
-Located in the large city of Fort Wayne, PFW is a public school with a medium-sized student population.
+Purdue University Fort Wayne did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #8 on the list.
+Located in the city of Fort Wayne, PFW is a public school with a medium-sized student population.

 After completing their degree, liberal arts / sciences and humanities graduates from PFW carry an average student debtload of $29,760.

-Full Liberal Arts / Sciences & Humanities at Purdue University Fort Wayne Report
+Read full report on Liberal Arts / Sciences & Humanities at Purdue University Fort Wayne

-Indiana University - Bloomington landed the #9 spot in the 2023 rankings for the best liberal arts / sciences and humanities programs.
+Indiana University - Bloomington did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #9 on the list.
 IU Bloomington is a very large public school located in the small city of Bloomington.

 On average, liberal arts / sciences and humanities graduates from IU Bloomington take out $22,519 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $306.